danbradham/fsfs/docs/guide.rst

     >>> entry.special_method()
     'Hello from your special method!'

-A couple notes about entry factories.
-An entry factory can be as simple as a function that returns and `Entry` instance. `fsfs.EntryFactory` is a complex class that automatically registers subclasses of the factory's Entry base class to handle specific tags.
-Instead of directly handing `Entry` classes back to the user, `fsfs.EntryFactory` returns an `EntryProxy` instance that wraps a cached `Entry` instance.
-This allows the proxy to magically "change" types when a folders tags change.
-If you remove the `project` tag from the above example `Project.special_method` will no longer be available.
+An entry factory can be as simple as a function that returns `Entry` instances. `fsfs.EntryFactory` is a complex callable class that automatically registers subclasses of the factory's `Entry` base class to handle specific tags.
+If we remove the `project` tag from the above example `Project.special_method` will no longer be available.

 .. code-block:: console